Dog Breed Directory

 Cataracts

-Clouding of the eye lens leading to vision impairment.
+Clouding of the eye's natural lens, leading to progressive vision impairment and potential blindness.

 Symptoms: